Boost Your Marketing Efforts with Buyer Personas

 The first, and most impactful step in the attract phase (and all phases) is to understand your ideal customer prospects or buyer personas.
-By truly understand your buyer personas (their needs, motivations and what they are looking to solve), you can align your marketing strategies.
+By understanding your buyer personas (their needs, motivations and what they are looking to solve), you can align your marketing strategies.

-Developing buyer personas help to attract more of the ideal prospects as visitors to the website, increase the rate of converting them into leads, which paves the way for a smoother sales process as well.
+Developing buyer personas helps to attract more of the ideal prospects as visitors to your website, increase the rate of converting them into leads, and pave the way for a smoother sales process.

 Where do you start?
 Create buyer personas.

 A buyer persona is a detailed, semi-fictional representation of your ideal customer, and it tells you what a prospective customer is thinking during each stage of the buyer’s journey.

 A buyer persona is created based on market research and real data about existing customers, and it includes customer demographics, attitudes, concerns, goals, motivations, and behavioral patterns.
 It helps you understand your customers (and prospective customers) better and makes it easier for you to tailor content to the specific needs, behaviors, and concerns of different groups.
 To create a buyer persona, you can start with a buyer persona template.

 How do you use your buyer personas in your marketing?

 Once you have a clear picture of the customers you want to reach, you provide content on your website that will attract them to your company via online search and social media.
 Using inbound marketing strategies, you bring your ideal customers to you, rather than going to get them.
 In inbound marketing, customers are drawn to your business by your useful, remarkable content.